r-lib/lintr/linter-300.md

    other namespace hooks, as required by `R CMD check`
  - `namespace_linter()`: a new linter to check for common mistakes in `pkg::symbol` usage, e.g. if `symbol` is not an exported object from `pkg`
- - `is_lint_level`: a new helper to increase the readability of custom linters
- - `use_lintr`: a usethis-esque helper to set up an initial configuration file to start using lintr with your project

 # What's next in lintr